theogbrand/pytorch-prep/test_questions.md

 - "What's the effective depth of a 12-layer Transformer with residuals?"
 (Hint: Multiple paths!)
 - "Show mathematically why gradients 'skip' through residual connections"
 - "Can you have a 'learned skip' where the network decides when to skip?"
 (Yes!
 MoE, etc.)

+# Backprop
+- Do you know how all operations (+-*/), sum/mean/max/exp work in backprop?